elvisvidal/vanilla_nodejs_rest_api/README.md

 # Vanilla Node.js REST api
-Creating a simple REST api with only Node.js (no Express)
+Creating a simple REST api with only Node.js (no Express).
+In order to keep it simple, instead using any DB, I'm just using /data/products.js file.

 ## Setup
 To get the project up and running you gonna need: